ordinaryname/CosmiQ_SN7_Baseline/README.md

 There are a few steps required to run the algorithm, as detailed below.

-<i>This fork from the original repo (CosmiQ/CosmiQ_SN7_Baseline) slightly refactors the code to more closely resemble the submission format.
-The underlying algorithm and implementation are unchanged.</i>
+<b><i>This fork from the original repo (CosmiQ/CosmiQ_SN7_Baseline) slightly refactors the code to more closely resemble the submission format.
+The underlying algorithm and implementation are unchanged.</i></b>

 -----------
 I. Download Data and Create Environment